CrypticQuintessence/CrypticQuintessence/Installation Instructions.md

 - 📫 Try reaching me at reddit r/spaceengineerguy420
 Still a very early release! bare with me as we tweak the bugs out, I NEED TESTERS

-Featuring 666 mods Tested on RX 6900 XT and 12th gen and 4K display.
-I have extensive time modding, configuring and problem solving issues.
+Featuring 666+ mods .
+I have spent extensive time modding, configuring and problem solving issues.
 I've done extensive bug testing to maintain a stable, long lasting gameplay with nothing to do on your part but play the game and have fun.
  (some installation needed)